cindyhansel/Home_Sales/README.md

 - The time to complete improves with caching, at 0.95 seconds.

-- Partitioning proved even slightly faster, at 0.85 seconds.
+- Partitioning proved slightly faster, at 0.85 seconds.